- Metacognition, motivated reasoning, and beliefs about politicized science (climate change, vaccination, COVID-19, etc.)

 - 2016: PhD in cognitive psychology, Heidelberg University, Germany

-Said, N., Fischer, H., & Anders, G. Contested Science: Individual-level insight into interpretation of evidence explains group- level polarization.
-Preprint.
+Said, N*., Fischer, H*., & Anders, G (2021).
+Contested Science: Individuals with higher metacognitive insight into interpretation of evidence are less likely to polarize.
+Psychonomic Bulletin and Review.

 Fischer, H., Amelung, D., & Said, N (2019).
 The accuracy of German citizens’ confidence in their climate change knowledge.
 Nature Climate Change, 9(10), 776-780.